 However, before you get to enjoy these beautiful moments in your life, you must plan your pregnancy properly.
 And this means a lot of things.
 You need to know what to do, what not to do, and when.
 This is a lot of responsibility!
 Now, before you get freaked out, planning for pregnancy is totally manageable.
 In fact, if you are excited about becoming a parent, you will only learn to enjoy the process just like the McClures have!

 So to help you, we have provided you with some tips and tricks to get your pregnancy off on the right track!

 Schedule A Medical Checkup

 It is important that you and your partner schedule a medical checkup with your physician.
-This is one serious step in the whole procedure since it is meant to find out the history of diseases in your family lineages.
-This will help the physician warn you so that you can take the important preventive measures that can help your baby and even save his or her life.
+This is one serious step in the whole procedure.
+It is meant to find out the history of diseases in your family lineages.
+This will help the physician warn you so that you can take important preventive measures that can help your baby and even save his or her life.
 Problems such as high cholesterol, cardiac disorders, and diabetes can be a serious cause of concern for to-be-parents.
 It’s better that you know the risks so that you can plan accordingly.

 Take Stock Of Your Medicines

 Open your medicine cabinet and take stock of all the medicines you have in there.
 Make a list of medicines that you consume often.
 This includes medicines such as tablets for headache on a hectic workday or in some cases psychiatric medications or weight loss tablets.
 Consult your gynecologist and tell him/her whatever medications you are on or take frequently.
 They will advise you which ones are safe and which ones could be harmful.
 Dispose of medications that have been ‘blacklisted’, and replace them with safe alternatives.